 “Tree Vines, the last time I saw her, she was well.
 She led … several of my tribe went to try to reach the Veritas beyond the Twin Peaks.
 She went with them.
 She said that’s where she was from.”

 “That’s right!
 But how — I don’t think they could get there.
 She was stolen from us when she was young.
 She was taken by these people who steal children.
 My wife and I set out to follow the trail and try to find her.
 Several of our tribe accompanied us.
 But we came to a sheer cliff.
 No-one could find a way in or around.
 The others turned back, convinced there was no way over the mountain.
 My wife and I stayed and at last, a huge hole appeared in the side of the mountain itself…a kind of giant door.
 We could see nothing but we were desperate and slowly approached this hole hoping it might lead to her.
 Before our eyes had adjusted to the strange dim light inside, a troop of horsemen came riding out.
 They struck us with clubs and I woke up in the City of the Z-Lotz.
 I was chained and beaten and made to understand that I was their slave.
+They made me change my name to Tree Vines to make fun of my thin muscular limbs.
+I used to called “Of The Night” but I seldom think of that now.
 I was never allowed outside my master’s house.
 I am not sure whether my wife…sometimes other slaves came and I tried to ask about my wife, but we could never talk long.
 I gave up on life.
 I poisoned my master, not to kill, but to make him ill, and they found out or rather guessed — and put me in here.
 But only the ROI and the Z-Lotz know the secret of the giant hole in the mountain.
 I don’t think she could get through.
 But why are you here?”

 “Tree Vines, it is good to hear someone speak Veritas again.
-And, it was helped me recall some things, but I am still not — I don’t know why I am here or — we came — there is something here that we need.
+And, hearing your words has helped me recall some things, but I am still not — I don’t know why I am here or — we came — there is something here that we need.
 I came with — a different woman because she was here before and she sees — yes!
 She is called ‘Eagle Eyes.’
 She can see really well.
 But not well enough to keep us from being captured — or killed.”

 “I’m sorry to say so, Shadow Walker, but they are going to kill you.
 By the light on the floor, I see it is nigh on to the Summer Solstice and they have … festivities planned … in fact, I would do the mercy of killing you, but we must find a way to kill each other or they will have me take your place.
 They make everyone — even the slaves and prisoners — go and watch the torture death.
 It would be better to die here.”
 Tree Vines, shook his head slowly from side to side.
 “It’s very bad.
 I’m sorry.”

 “Everyone dies eventually.
 But I am going to kill as many as I can.
-Meanwhile, tell me as much as you can about this ceremonial death so I can find my best chance of escape, Tree Vines.”
+Meanwhile, tell me as much as you can about this ceremonial death so I can find my best chance of escape, Tree Vines.
+Or, would you rather I call you Of The Night?”

 “Your daughter is strong, beautiful, and very smart.
 I will give you the short version and if fortune looks favorably on us, I will tell you all you want to know later.”